Heterophily-Aware Graph Attention Network: Introduction

-Due to their success in modeling the irregular graph data \cite{gcn,gat,graphsage,gin}, Graph Neural Networks (GNNs) have been applied to various tasks, including social analysis \cite{gnn_app_social1,gnn_app_social2}, computer vision \cite{gnn_app_object_tracking1,gnn_app_semantic_segmentation_1}, and natural language processing \cite{nlp2}.
-Current GNNs are mostly following the Message Passing strategy \cite{message-passing}, where the node state is iteratively updated by interacting with its proximities.
-Existing approaches mainly differ in the node aggregation mechanisms, which describes how each node aggregates the representations of its neighbors with its own ones by adopting different weight assignment schemes.
+Due to their success in modeling the irregular graph data, Graph Neural Networks (GNNs) \cite{gcn,gat,graphsage,bi-gcn,bai2021learning,cui2021learning,regnn,bigcn2} have been applied to various tasks, including social analysis \cite{gnn_app_social1}, computer vision \cite{gnn_app_object_tracking1}, and natural language processing \cite{nlp2}.
+Current GNNs mostly follow the Message Passing strategy \cite{message-passing}, where the node state is iteratively updated by interacting with its neighboring nodes.
+Existing approaches mainly differ in the node aggregation mechanisms, which describe how each node aggregates the representations of its neighbors with its own ones by adopting different weight assignment schemes.

-Therefore, one of the critical interests in GNN researches is the design of a powerful weight assignment scheme, which can effectively determine the importance of different representations in every node and its neighbors.
+Therefore, one of the critical interests in GNN research is the design of a powerful weight assignment scheme, which can effectively determine the importance of different representations in every node and its neighbors.
 Graph Convolutional Network (GCN) \cite{gcn} and its variants \cite{graphsage,gtn,wijesinghe2021new} utilize the structural information, e.g., symmetric normalization with respect to the node degree, as the edge weight.
 Besides, Graph Attention Network (GAT) \cite{gat} generates an attention score (weight) by utilizing the self-attention mechanism.
 It allows every node to compute an attention score of its neighbors and softly select its most relevant neighbors.
 Several attention-based weight assignment schemes are subsequently proposed by employing different pair-wise attention functions \cite{GAT-cosine,Gaan,SuperGAT,CS-GNN,gatv2}.
-Typically, these two kinds of weight assignment schemes can achieve state-of-the-art results on the networks, which satisfy the homophilic assumption, i.e., node prefers to connect with the nodes possessing the same label.
+Typically, these two kinds of weight assignment schemes can achieve state-of-the-art results on the networks, which satisfy the homophilic assumption, i.e., nodes prefer to connect with other nodes possessing the same label.
 Unfortunately, recent studies \cite{H2GCN,geom-gcn,DMP} have shown that the above mentioned weight assignment schemes cannot perform well when the homophilic assumption is not satisfied, e.g., on heterophilic networks, in which the linked nodes usually possess different labels or attributes.

 Several improvements have been proposed to tackle the heterophily problem by designing adaptive weight assignment schemes.
 From the spectral perspective, FAGCN \cite{FAGCN} adopts a self-gating attention mechanism to assign weights to the coefficients for both the low-frequency and high-frequency signals.
 DMP \cite{DMP} considers attribute heterophily and specifies every attribute propagation weight on each edge.
 Unfortunately, these methods have ignored to model the edge heterophily, which is determined by the type of the connected nodes for each edge, according to the labels or attributes.
 This is also critical for solving the heterophily problem.
 BM-GCN \cite{BM-GCN} attempts to estimate the label heterophily directly and assigns weights based on the block similarity.
 Unfortunately, it assigns higher weights to the edges connecting similar nodes, which is insufficient to exploit information from the dissimilar nodes.